Foreign Exchange Guide to Ghana

 Ghanaian cedi (GHS) in the markets

-The chart below shows the GHS to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the GHS to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

-Currency and money saving tips for Ghana
+Travel, Currency and Money saving tips for Ghana

 The currency is the Cedis.
 ATMs are virtually everywhere, with almost all accepting Visa.
 Exchange bureaus are found in most major towns.
 Other than that bring only cash or traveler’s checks to exchange into cedis.
 There are forex bureaus everywhere in Accra, and many of the bigger hotels.
 It is difficult to find banks and/or businesses in Ghana which accept credit cards other than Visa.
 Credit card fraud is common.
 Try to keep your card in sight when making purchases.